 “Parent Ally is the result of research and conversations with thousands of parents who know the challenges involved in searching for solutions to their children’s reading struggles,” says Andrew Friedman

 , Learning Ally’s President and CEO.
 “Until today, there was no service offering truly personalized parent-to-parent support and insight around dyslexia.
 For parents seeking help, it is hugely empowering to hear from another parent of a child with learning differences who can say, ‘I’ve been there before and know what you’re feeling.
 Here is what worked for me.’
 These new services fill a critical information gap for parents and get them to the point of helping their children find success much faster.”
-The new Parent Ally offerings include:

-One-on-one phone consultations between parents and a team of highly trained professionals in a learning disability-related field, who are themselves parents with firsthand experience raising children with dyslexia and print disabilities.
+- Parent Support Specialists: One-on-one phone consultations between parents and a team of highly trained professionals in a learning disability-related field, who are themselves parents with firsthand experience raising children with dyslexia and print disabilities.
 Drawing on many backgrounds, the team of Parent Support Specialists includes family advocates, attorneys, teachers, and certified tutors.
 Their diversity provides a large knowledge base to help parents find resources and tools that address their particular situation.

-A regular series of interactive parent training sessions, presented by some of the foremost experts in the field of dyslexia and learning disabilities.
+- Member-only webinars: A regular series of interactive parent training sessions, presented by some of the foremost experts in the field of dyslexia and learning disabilities.
 These sessions feature small audience sizes and offer extensive opportunities for parents to dialogue together and pose their own questions to the experts.

-Providing a pathway of proven strategies that help parents navigate the long-term challenges of raising a child with print disabilities.
+- The Parent Framework: Providing a pathway of proven strategies that help parents navigate the long-term challenges of raising a child with print disabilities.
 It includes guidance on how to both manage a child’s education and develop her self-esteem and confidence.